astrosega/astrosega.github.io/_pages/about.md

 I have verified that these teams are documenting their activities on the ground and that these links are legit.
 Donate to what you believe is most important.

 **International Rescue Teams**
 [Grey Bull Rescue | A Donor-Funded Nonprofit Saving Americans & Allies](https://greybullrescue.org/) (they have been on the ground since day zero.
-One of the fastest-responding international teams I managed to find that is donation-based ---since many are funded by foreing states)
+One of the fastest-responding international teams I managed to find that is donation-based---since many are funded by foreing states)

 **Nourishment**
 [World Central Kitchen | WCK](https://wck.org/) (well documented delivery of cooked foods to rescuers and victims)